Courses may include

 SUTN 2007 - Surveying II

-This course will build on the concepts and principles learned in Surveying I with the study of horizontal and vertical curves, intersections, land partitioning, and earthworks.
-In addition, an industry-standard surveying software package will be utilized throughout this course.
+This course builds on the concepts and principles learned in Surveying I with the study of horizontal and vertical curves, intersections, land partitioning, and earthworks.
+Students perform field surveys using conventional survey equipment including total stations and GNSS units.
+Students also apply data collection software to accurately collect and manage survey data.

 SUTN 2008 - Automated Drafting and Coordinate Geometry